zwettemaan/CRDT_UXP/README.md

 On Mac, you can run `macDequarantineHelpers.command`.

-On Windows, you will have to click through the 'More Info' and other warnings and allow it to run the `.bat` files.
+On Windows, you will have to bear with it, click through the 'More Info' and other warnings and allow it to run the `.bat` files.

-Once a script has been run, there should be no further complaints for that script.
+Once a double-clickable script has been allowed to run, there should be no further complaints for that script.

 You can configure these scripts as startup items and make the daemon auto-start after a computer restart.

 ## Licensing and Trialling

+Licensing and Trialing

-In order to try out or use the Creative Developer Tools you need a valid license.
+In order to use the _Creative Developer Tools_ you need a valid license.

-You can request a limited time trial license free of charge by way of the _License Manager_ (see below), and put in an order for 'CRDT_Demo'.
+Anyone can request a time-limited trial license, free of charge, by using the _License Manager_ to put in an order for a license for `CRDT_Demo`.

-Small and medium sized developer businesses are entitled to free licenses - all you need to do is ask.
+Furthermore, small and medium sized developer businesses are entitled to free licenses.

+If you are developing solutions for the Adobe eco-system and your business is two people or less, and the business has a yearly revenue of less than US$2,000,000 then we will provide you with free licenses.

+These free licenses should not be 'passed on' to your customers.
+The free licenses are only for use within the qualifying business.

+Both _Creative Developer Tools for UXP_ and _Creative Developer Tools for ExtendScript_ are covered by the same licenses.
+A valid license allows you to use one or the other or both.

+If you put through an order for `CRDT_2024`, and if your business qualifies for free licenses, let us know.
+In that case, no payment is needed.
 For larger companies, there is a license fee of US$29/seat.

+Note: if you sell a solution that relies on _CRDT_ to third parties, you can purchase the necessary licenses for _CRDT_ on behalf of your customer.
+You can then embed the license info into your software solution, and your end-user does not have to deal with activation and licensing.
+The activation is automatic.

 ## Installing License Manager